-We plan to continue the expansion of our facilities located in Richardson, Texas, Cleveland, Ohio, and Goleta, California.
-Domestic expansion, combined with our use of a contract manufacture in Europe to produce a portion of our Inogen One G3 concentrators, is expected to be sufficient to meet our manufacturing needs.
-However, our anticipated growth will place additional strain on our supply chain and manufacturing facilities, resulting in an increased need for us to carefully monitor parts inventory, capable staffing and quality assurance.
+During 2019, we signed leases to expand our facilities located in Richardson, Texas and Goleta, California, which are expected to commence in 2020 and 2021.
+Domestic expansion, combined with our use of a contract manufacturer in Europe to produce a portion of our Inogen One G3 and Inogen One G5 concentrators, is expected to be sufficient to meet our manufacturing needs provided that these facilities remain operational.
+However, construction delays due to shelter-in-place orders related to the COVID-19 PHE may delay our access to our facility in Goleta, California.
+In addition, our anticipated growth may place additional strain on our supply chain and manufacturing facilities, resulting in an increased need for us to carefully monitor parts inventory, capable staffing and quality assurance.
 Any failure by us to manage the scalability of our process or other aspects of our growth effectively could have an adverse effect on our ability to achieve our development and commercialization goals and negatively affect our financial condition and results of operations.